ChewZL/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should process a user's request within 3 seconds
+6. Should be available 24/7

 ## Appendix D : Glossary